jk367/personal_website/content/photos/georgian_apartment.md

 draft: false
 ---

-This is what the classic georgian apartment looks like from the outside.
+This is what the classic Georgian apartment looks like from the outside.
 Not much better from the inside.
 Very brutal.